 These drink tasting events are a lot of fun and a great way to make friends during a cruise.
 We’ve learned some drink recipes that we now use back home.
 Keep an eye out for such tasting events in the daily itineraries.
 When you see them, jump on it and you may just discover your favorite new libation, all while being mindful of your drink budget.

-Pro tip: If you ever cruise on the Norwegian Bliss, be sure to go the show “Happy Hour Prohibition – The Musical”.
+💡 Tip: If you ever happen to cruise on the Norwegian Bliss, be sure to go the show “Happy Hour Prohibition – The Musical”.
 It costs $25, but that fee includes five prohibition-era cocktails throughout the entire performance.
 It’s great fun and great value!

 3) Always Buy Alcohol in Bulk on a Cruise

 Cruises want you to spend money on drinks and will reward you for your commitment to drinking more alcohol!
 Here are three ways to save on wine & beer, by buying in bulk.

 i.
 Why to Never Order Wine By the Glass